 In all three roles, Angara-1 was expected to replace space launchers converted from ballistic missiles, such as Rockot and Dnepr.
 Unlike its Cold-War predecessors, Angara would use much less toxic propellants in most of its propulsion systems and use newer hardware built entirely inside Russia.
-However, at the same time, Angara-1 enters a crowded launch market on the heels of other new players in the same "weight category" at home and abroad, such as the European Vega and the Russian Soyuz-2-1v rockets.
+However, Angara-1 was entering a crowded launch market on the heels of other new players in the same "weight category" at home and abroad, such as the European Vega and the Russian Soyuz-2-1v rockets.
 In August 2014, Russian space officials said that Angara and Soyuz-2-1v woud replace Rockot after 2016.

-The 149-ton Angara-1.1 rocket could deliver two tons of payload into a 200-kilometer orbit with an inclination 63 degrees from Plesetsk, however this configuration was likely to be abandoned, possibly, because it matched too closely the capabilities of the Soyuz-2-1v rocket, while requiring toxic propellants on its upper stage.
-Instead, the 171-ton Angara-1.2 with the capability to put 3.7 tons of cargo into the same orbit, became the foundation of the Angara family.
+The 149-ton Angara-1.1 rocket could deliver two tons of payload into a 200-kilometer orbit with an inclination 63 degrees from Plesetsk, however this configuration was abandoned, probably, because it matched capabilities of the Soyuz-2-1v rocket, while requiring toxic propellants on its upper stage.

-If ever built, the Angara-1.1 version would use a regular URM-1 booster as its first stage and a second stage deriving from the existing Briz-KM stage, currently flying as part of the Rockot booster.
-It would carry around 5.2 tons of nitrogen tetroxide and unsymmetrical dimethyl hydrazine, UDMH, propellant.
-These propellant components do not require cryogenic operational conditions, but they are extremely toxic.
+The Angara-1.1 version would use a regular URM-1 booster as its first stage and a second stage deriving from the existing Briz-KM stage, previously flying as part of the Rockot booster.
+It would burn around 5.2 tons of nitrogen tetroxide and unsymmetrical dimethyl hydrazine, UDMH.
+These propellant components do not require cryogenic temperatures, but they are extremely toxic.

-Like its base Briz stage, the second stage on Angara-1.1 would have a movable main engine capable of multiple firings and four small thrusters pods, allowing high-precision maneuvering and attitude control during an unpowered flight in orbit.
+Like the Briz-KM stage, the second stage on Angara-1.1 would have a movable main engine capable of multiple firings and four small thrusters pods, allowing high-precision maneuvering and attitude control during an unpowered flight in orbit.

-The two stages of Angara-1.1 are connected via an intermediate compartment, which carries four solid-propellant motors for the separation of the first stage.
-When the URM-1 finishes its work, it drops away along with the intermediate compartment.
-At that moment, the four solid motors fire in the direction opposite of flight to prevent a collision between the two objects.
-During the separation, the second stage slides along special guide rails on the inner walls of the intermediate compartment.
+The two stages of Angara-1.1 would be connected via an intermediate compartment, which carried four solid-propellant motors for the separation of the first stage.
+When the URM-1 finished its work, it would drop away along with the intermediate compartment.
+At that moment, the four solid motors would fire against the direction of flight.
+During the separation, the second stage would slide along special guides on the inner walls of the intermediate compartment.